 You'll want to keep an eye out for flaws like bubbles in your resin before it cures.
 These must be removed with a toothpick or needle, because nothing can be done about them once the resin is dry, so examine your projects closely.

 Many unique products exist for resin crafters, so continue to experiment with different products and molds.
 You can even make your art glow in the dark, by adding powder to your resin as you're mixing it.
 The possibilities with resin art are endless, so get creative!

-What special equipment do you need to make a resin cast?
+What special supplies do you need to make a resin cast?

 How do you get molds?

 There are two ways.
-The easiest is to buy molds, which can be bought from hobby stores.
+The easiest is to buy molds, which can be bought from many sources including Art 'N Glow molds.
 However, if you can't find the mold you want, you can make molds - you can use silicone rubber or plasticine with a layer of liquid latex on it.
 This is a little trickier, but you can do any design you want.